 Listen up travellers!

-The government has announced a new Delhi-Mumbai Expressway which will connect the two major metropolitans and reduce travel time to 12 hours.
+The government has announced that the new Delhi-Mumbai Expressway, which will connect the two major metropolitans and reduce travel time to 12 hours will be completed by 2023.
 The ambitious project will be an eight-lane expressway and will be access-controlled, thereby reducing traffic and road travel time.

 A Greenfield project, the expressway will connect the two cities via Jaipur and Vadodara.
 Minister for Road Transport and Highways Nitin Gadkari revealed that the route followed would be Delhi-Gurugram-Mewat-Kota-Ratlam-Godhra-Vadodara-Surat-Dahisar-Mumbai.
 The 1320 km long venture will siphon off 150 km of distance between the two cities.